-Juneteenth marks a date of major significance in American history and shows us that freedom and racial equality have always been a hard-fought battle for black Americans – a battle that continues to this day.
+Juneteenth is a federal holiday that marks a date of major significance in American history.
+It shows us that freedom and racial equality have always been a hard-fought battle for black Americans – a battle that continues to this day.

 CLICK HERE to learn more about black history, and educate yourself on racial injustice and how to be an anti-racist ally.
 And check out our post Be The Change: Organizations & Resources To Fight Racial Injustice.